Syeda-Sahar/E-Learning-Website/README.md

 # 💻 LearnFlare

 **LearnFlare** is a modern E-Learning website designed to help learners grow with ease and flexibility.
 An engaging, responsive E-learning platform built using HTML, CSS, Bootstrap 5, and custom media queries.
-LearnFlare provides a clean and modern learning experience for both adults and kids, featuring dedicated sections, smooth navigation, and call-to-action flows.
+LearnFlare offers a clean and modern learning experience for both adults and children, featuring dedicated sections, smooth navigation, and intuitive call-to-action flows.

 ---